Prologue

 Other/Alternative Standard(s)

+- 4.NF1.
+Explain why a fraction a/b is equivalent to a fraction (n × a)/(n × b) by using visual fraction models, with attention to how the number and size of the parts differ even though the two fractions themselves are the same size.
+Use this principle to recognize and generate equivalent fractions.
 4.NF2.
 Compare two fractions with different numerators and different denominators, e.g., by creating common denominators or numerators, or by comparing to a benchmark fraction such as 1/2.
 Recognize that comparisons are valid only when the two fractions refer to the same whole.
 Record the results of comparisons with symbols >, =, or <, and justify the conclusions, e.g., by using a visual fraction model.